Opinion | An ugly racist attack on Ketanji Brown Jackson makes its inevitable return

 The same happened to Sonia Sotomayor when she was nominated to the Supreme Court in 2009, and conservatives fanned out to claim Sotomayor wasn’t smart enough.
 “I’m not really certain how intellectually strong she would be,” said Karl Rove, while Fred Barnes called her “not the smartest.”
 One National Review writer called her “dumb and obnoxious,” leading another to respond, “Sotomayor may indeed be dumb and obnoxious; but she’s also female and Hispanic, and those are the things that count nowadays.”

 As often happens, Fox News dispenses a distilled, unsubtle version of a broader narrative that Republicans understand and reinforce.
 It says that White people, and especially White men, are the true oppressed minority in the United States today, unable to get ahead despite their obvious “merit” and constantly leapfrogged by undeserving Blacks and other minorities.
-If you are a Fox viewer or consumer of other conservative media, you hear some version of this story day after day.
+If you are a Fox News viewer or consumer of other conservative media, you hear some version of this story day after day.

 Republican politicians are keenly aware of that story, because they monitor conservative media to understand what their constituents are hearing.
 And when an individual Black person is elevated to something such as the Supreme Court, it is as inevitable as the rising of the sun that she will be attacked as dumb and unqualified.